 This chart shows, for the period 1957 to mid 1970s, total debt (red line on chart) was increasing close to the growth rate of national income (blue line on chart), despite war debt for WW II, Korea and Vietnam.

-But, in the last several decades total debt has zoomed up, up and away - - growing much faster than national income.
-As of beginning 2011 total debt was $57 Trillion ($40.8 trillion private household/business/financial sector debt PLUS $16.2 trillion federal, state and local government debt).
+But since then total debt has zoomed up, up and away - - growing much faster than national income.
+As a result of the financial crisis starting in 2008 the chart shows debt growth stopping, and then by 2012 debt totals again soared upward.
+As of beginning 2016 total debt was $70 Trillion ($45.3 trillion private household/business/financial sector debt PLUS $21.9 trillion federal, state and local government debt).

 Here are some highlights: